 |

-The first pioneer to put down roots in these parts was Jonas Stutzman, who settled here in 1809.
-He owned much of what became Walnut Creek Township, and the land has been subdivided many times since.
+The first pioneer to put down roots in these parts was Jonas Stutzman, who settled just south of Walnut Creek in 1809.
+He is an ancestor of ours, and he once owned much of what became the southern portion of Walnut Creek Township, and the land has been subdivided many times since.

-Paul's son, Larry, a great-great-great-grandson of Jonas Stutzman, now lives at the farm with his wife, Nola, and they formerly operated a bed and breakfast here.
+Paul's son, Larry, a great-great-great-grandson of Jonas Stutzman, now lives at the farm.
+He formerly operated a bed and breakfast here.

 ________________________________________________________________________